The ideal week for Larks, Owls, and Third Birds

 These circadian rhythms tell us more about ourselves than just when we should sleep.
 They also influence our biological prime time as we move through three distinct energy phases in our day:

-- Peak, our highest natural energy point of the day.
+1. Peak, our highest natural energy point.
 We can maximize our output when we use this time for focused work on analytical tasks and decision-making.
 Peaks generally last between 3-4 hours.

-- Trough, our lowest natural energy point of the day.
+2. Trough, our lowest natural energy point.
 You feel sluggish, have trouble focusing, and are easily distracted.
 Your trough should be used for mundane tasks or taking a break.

-- Rebound, when we experience our second highest natural energy point of the day.
+3. Rebound, when we experience our second highest natural energy point.
 This is an optimal time for brainstorming, problem-solving, and creative pursuits.
 Inhibitions are low during this phase, helping our creativity to flow more than any other phase.

 Eighty percent of the population are Morning Larks (15%) and Third Birds (65%) who experience similar energy fluctuations during the day.
 Their peak hours are in the morning, they hit their trough in the afternoon, and they rebound later in the day.
 The difference between the two groups is the timing of these fluctuations since Morning Larks wake earlier and hit their peak around 5:00-9:00am.
 Third Birds usually peak between 8:00-11:00am.